Dimi123456789/WorldEditPrivate/SE202425/Milestone3/MergedDocReviewLogBook.md

 **//lake <radius> <type>**

-Use case text made by João Rivera and Reviewed by João Nascimento:
+Use case text made by João Rivera and Reviewed by João Nascimento: that's right!

-Use case diagram made by João Rivera and Reviewed by João Nascimento:
+Use case diagram made by João Rivera and Reviewed by João Nascimento: Simple but that's literally it, simple but effective!

-Class Diagram made by João Rivera and Reviewed by João Nascimento:
+Class Diagram made by João Rivera and Reviewed by João Nascimento: It's funny how the generate commands class is at the center and everything else connects to there, nice job!

-Sequence diagram made by João Rivera and Reviewed by João Nascimento:
+Sequence diagram made by João Rivera and Reviewed by João Nascimento: I see no problems in it!

 Scenario Based Testing made by Gonçalo Cascais and Reviewed by João Rivera: It all looks good to me.